libp2p/specs/pnet/Private-Networks-PSK-V1.md

-## Pre-shared Key Based Private Networks in IPFS
+## Pre-shared Key Based Private Networks in libp2p

-This document describes the first version of private networks (PN) featured in IPFS.
+This document describes the first version of private networks (PN) featured in libp2p.

 For the first implementation, only pre-shared key (PSK) functionality is available, as the Public Key Infrastructure approach is much more complex and requires more technical preparation.

-It was implemented as an additional encryption layer before any IPFS traffic, and was designed to leak the absolute minimum of information on its own.
+It was implemented as an additional encryption layer before any libp2p traffic, and was designed to leak the absolute minimum of information on its own.
 All traffic leaving the node inside a PN is encrypted and there is no characteristic handshake.

 ### Interface

-An IPFS node or libp2p swarm is either in a a public network, or it is a member of a private network.
+An libp2p node or libp2p swarm is either in a a public network, or it is a member of a private network.

 A private network is defined by the 256-bit secret key, which has to be known and used by all members inside the network.

-In the case of an IPFS node, this key is stored inside the IPFS repo in a file named `swarm.key`.
+In the case of an libp2p node, this key is stored inside the libp2p repo in a file named `swarm.key`.
 The file uses a path-based multicodec where, for now, the codec that is defined and used is `/key/swarm/psk/1.0.0/`.
 The codec expects the next path-based multicodec to define the base encoding for the rest of the file (`/bin/`, `/base16/`, `/base64/`), which is the 256-bit PSK.
 The key has to be exactly 256-bits (32 bytes) long.

 #### Security Guarantees